End Plate

 [48] Here 'Author' is the name of the document attribute, the actual Solr field name is text_author.

-[36] I say 'when all it does' almost dismissively - when in fact it has so many configuration options for fields and FieldSets that the total effort and thought that went into the code is not insignificant.
+[52] Although 'when all it does' is almost dismissive - in fact it has so many configuration options for fields and FieldSets that the total effort and thought that went into the code is not insignificant.